AdminUmesh/Dev-Notes/C#/Oops in C#.md

 3. Easier to debug
 4. Securely protects sensitive information through encapsulation

+**What makes C# Object-Oriented**
+C# is a programming language that follows the principles of object-oriented programming (OOP), including concepts like inheritance, polymorphism, encapsulation, and abstraction.

 ## Classes
 A class is a template for objects, and an object is an instance of a class.